gighive/gighive/docs/index.md

 - It is secure [by default](SECURITY.html) and was built from the ground up to live behind the [Cloudflare shield](https://www.cloudflare.com).
 - Gighive is simple.
 There is one page for the media library and an upload page.
 That's it.
 - Coming soon: an easy-to-use iphone app.
-- Please read and be informed about your responsibilities via [our content policy](gighive_content_policy.html).

 ### Requirements
 1. Control Machine: Tested on Ubuntu 24.10 and 22.04, so the requirements are **any flavor of that version or Pop-OS, installed on bare metal.**